oopsmonk/documentation/client-libraries/1.0/getting-started/c-quickstart.md

 ### Reading the response object

-If the `latestMilestoneIndex` field is equal to the one you got from Discord and the `latestSolidSubtangleMilestoneIndex` field, the IOTA node is synchronized.
+If the `latestMilestoneIndex` field is equal to the one you got from Discord and the `latestSolidSubtangleMilestoneIndex` field, the node is synchronized.

 If not, try connecting to a different node.
 The [iota.dance website](https://iota.dance/) includes a list of Mainnet nodes.
 Or, you can [run your own node](root://node-software/1.0/overview.md).